google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

           --role='roles/run.invoker'
         ```

-5.  **Verify the Deployment:** After deploying, you can verify that the secrets are correctly mounted as environment variables by running the following command.
+5.  **Verify the deployment:** After deploying, you can verify that the secrets are correctly mounted as environment variables by running the following command.
 Replace `<service-name>` with your service name.

     ```bash
     gcloud run services describe <service-name> --region=$GOOGLE_CLOUD_LOCATION --project=$GOOGLE_CLOUD_PROJECT --format='yaml(spec.template.spec.containers[0].env)'